-- Cruises that exceed the allowable area, or time of operation (see section V) require special permission from the DMO
+- Cruises that exceed the allowable area, or time of operation (see section V) require special permission from the director or deputy director of DMO

 - A float plan must be completed and left in the dock box on the R/V Western Flyer dock.
 Float plan must indicate date, time of departure, time of return, operator, crew, Visiting Participant’s Release Forms, on-board cell phone and shore contact information.